Median geometry for spaces with measured walls and for groups: Introduction.

-Another structure that appears naturally in the study of actions of groups is that of space with measured walls (see Definition \ref{defn:spacemw}).
-We proved in \cite{CDH-adv} that, in some sense, the category of spaces with measured walls is equivalent to the category of subspaces of pseudo-metric median spaces (we refer to the beginning of Section \ref{defn:Ydelta} for a discussion of pseudo-metric median spaces).
+Another structure that appears naturally in the study of actions on Banach spaces is that of \textit{space with measured walls} (see Definition \ref{defn:spacemw}).
+We proved in \cite{CDH-adv} that, in some sense, the category of spaces with measured walls is equivalent to the one of subspaces of pseudo-metric median spaces (see Section \ref{defn:Ydelta}), by constructing, for any given wall space $X$, a median space $\mm (X)$ containing it.

-In \cite[Section 5]{CDH-adv} we have shown that \begin{enumerate} \item a median metric space is endowed with a structure of measured walls (see Definition \ref{defn:spacemw}) that are convex (i.e. with all the half-spaces convex), such that the wall pseudo-metric $\pdist_\mu$ coincides with the median metric, and isometries are automorphisms of the space with measured walls;

-\item to a space with measured walls $(X, \mathcal{W}, \mathcal{B} , \mu )$ one can associate a median pseudo-metric space $(\mm (X) , \pdist )$ containing it, such that the wall pseudo-metric $\pdist_\mu$ coincides with the restriction of $\pdist$ to $X\times X$; moreover $\mm (X)$ is minimal in a certain sense (see Definition \ref{def:mx}), and has the key property that an isomorphism of $(X, \mathcal{W}, \mathcal{B} , \mu )$ induces an isometry of $(\mm (X) , \pdist )$. \end{enumerate} The naturality of $\mm (X)$ is further emphasized by results in the present paper.
-More precisely, we prove that, under some extra assumptions, a space with measured walls $X$ is at finite Hausdorff distance from $\mm (X)$. \begin{thm} Let $(X, \mathcal{W}, \mathcal{B} , \mu )$ be a space with measured walls, $\mu$-locally finite in the sense of Definition \ref{defn:mulocfinite}.
-The following are equivalent: \begin{enumerate} \item the Hausdorff distance from (the embedded copy of) the space $X$ to the associated median space $\mm (X)$ is finite;